Research Project EGON

-- What are the implications of the genetic diversity of the varieties used in the breeding process?
+- What are the implications of the genetic diversity regarding the used cultivars in the breeding process?

 The research contributions should also be transferable to other pome fruit varieties and should contribute to the discussion on sustainable orchards, agrobiodiversity, and food sovereignty.